0xbhvn/crashed-backend/docs/redis_strategy.md

 ### Versioning Strategy

 - **Cache Version or Timestamp:**
-  Incorporate a “cache version” or timestamp in all Redis keys.
+  Incorporate a "cache version" or timestamp in all Redis keys.
 This version is updated (incremented or changed) every time a new game is processed.

 - **How It Works:**
-  - All analytics keys include the version (or “last updated” timestamp).
+  - All analytics keys include the version (or "last updated" timestamp).
   - On a new game event, update the version.
   - API calls always read data based on the latest version.
 This avoids stale data being returned to users.